ARGENTINA

 And there could only be the train to the end of the world.

-My life as a traveler is related to the Trans-Siberian train and I had to travel on the old steam train at the end of the world..
+My life as a traveller is linked to the Trans-Siberian train and I had to travel on the old steam train at the end of the world.

-The train of the end of the world was born in 1902 to be the train of prisoners.
+The train of the end of the world was born in 1902 to transport prisoners.

-From the prison it skirted the old city and ended its run in the forests.
-And when the wood diminished, the length of the rails in the middle of the trees increased.
+From the prison, it skirted the old city and ended its run in the forests.
+When there was less wood, the length of the rails in the middle of the trees increased.

-This lasted until 1947, when the prison was closed.
+This went on until 1947, when the prison was closed.

-The railway line was definitively abandoned in 1952 and reborn in 1994 as a touristic train.
+The railway line was finally abandoned in 1952, and then reborn in 1994 as a tourist train.

-From the touristic port of Ushuaia various companies organise excursions by boat or catamaran along the Beagle Channel.
+From the tourist port of Ushuaia, various companies organize boat or catamaran excursions along the Beagle Channel.

-You can also get close to the beach of Isla Martillo, where a colony of Magellanic Penguins nests during the summer season.
+You can also get close to the Martillo Island beach, where the colony of Magellanic penguins nest during the summer season.

-They are very curious animals and it is not uncommon for them to enter the water and swim close to the boat.
+They’re very curious animals and it’s common for them to swim close to people.

 Writing in progress: